kecileonard/PHP_LARAVEL_Test_OnLineNow/README.md

  redirecting them based on their roles to the user-dashboard or admin-dashboard .

 -Admin/UserController manage the CRUD operations for users.
-It handles also the registration of new users as well as their validation .
+It handles also the registration roles of new users as well as their validation .

 -Admin/CategoryController handles the category page and can  be accessed only by authenticated users .